 Starting something is never easy, but I can help you.
 Because I’ve walked in your newbie shoes.
 I knew NOTHING about how to write a book.
 Although I had some rudimentary skills, I still didn’t know the process it took to move from my imagination to an actual, publishable book.

 If you are writing for the first time:

 Then you need a guide, a cheerleader to give you everything you need to know about writing, the writing business, and marketing.
 My book, The 11 Secrets of Getting Published, is my kitchen sink (and then some) of publishing knowledge.
 It’s basically my journey and wisdom learned the hard way downloaded into your brain.

 If you’d rather read it in ebook form, click here.

 Click here for the audio book version of 11 Secrets.

 Another thing I’d encourage you to do in 2015 is to attend a writers conference.
 I happen to be speaking at one next month in the Austin area.

 If you write nonfiction:

 …and you’d like to be traditionally published (by a major publishing house), you DO NOT write the whole book.
 Instead, you craft an amazing book proposal plus three awesome sample chapters.
 This tutorial will walk you through the entire process.
 It includes actual examples of proposals that sold to big publishers.
-And it has a template you can copy and use to make a shiny proposal yourself.

 If you write fiction: